-- Amounts Receivable Relating to Uninsured Plans - Receivables for amounts held under uninsured plans represent the costs incurred in excess of the cost reimbursement under the Medicare program for the catastrophic reinsurance subsidy and the low-income member cost-sharing subsidy for the individual members.
+- Amounts Receivable Relating to Uninsured Plans - The Company reports amounts due to the Company from CMS for the administrative activities it performs for which it has no insurance risk as amounts receivable relating to uninsured plans (see Note 18).
+Amounts receivable relating to uninsured plans includes the following: - a) Costs incurred in excess of the cost reimbursement under the Medicare program for the catastrophic reinsurance subsidy and the low-income member cost-sharing subsidy for the individual members.
 The Company is fully reimbursed by CMS for costs incurred for these contract elements, and accordingly, there is no insurance risk to the Company.
 Subsidies for individual members are received monthly and are not reflected as net premium income, but rather are accounted for as deposits.
-If the Company incurs costs in excess of these subsidies, a corresponding receivable is recorded in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-Related cash flows are presented within operating expenses paid within net cash provided by operations in the statutory basis statements of cash flows.
-The Patient Protection and Affordable Care Act and its related legislation ("ACA") mandates consumer discounts of 50% on brand name prescription drugs for Part D plan participants in the coverage gap.
-As part of the coverage gap discount program ("CGDP"), the Company records a receivable from the pharmaceutical manufacturers for reimbursement of the discounts which is included in amounts receivable relating to uninsured plans in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
+If the Company incurs costs in excess of these subsidies, a corresponding receivable is recorded.
+Related cash flows are presented within operating expenses paid within net cash provided by operations in the statutory basis statements of cash flows. - b) The Patient Protection and Affordable Care Act and its related legislation ("ACA") mandates consumer discounts of 70% in 2019 and 50% in 2018 on brand name prescription drugs for Part D plan participants in the coverage gap.
+As part of the coverage gap discount program ("CGDP"), the Company records a receivable from the pharmaceutical manufacturers for reimbursement of the discounts.
 Related cash flows are presented within operating expenses paid within net cash provided by operations in the statutory basis statements of cash flows.
 The Company solely administers the application of these funds and has no insurance risk. - Current Federal Income Tax Recoverable - The Company is included in the consolidated federal income tax return with its ultimate parent, UnitedHealth Group, under which taxes approximate the amount that would have been computed on a separate company basis, with the exception of net operating losses and capital losses.
 For these losses, the Company receives a benefit at the federal rate in the current year for current taxable losses incurred in that year to the extent losses can be utilized in the consolidated federal income tax return of UnitedHealth Group.
 A current federal income tax recoverable is recognized when the Company's allocated intercompany estimated payments are more than its actual calculated obligation based on the Company's stand-alone federal income tax return (see Note 9). - Net Deferred Tax Asset - The NAIC SAP provides for an amount to be recorded for deferred taxes on temporary differences between the financial reporting and tax bases of assets, subject to a valuation allowance and admissibility limitations on deferred tax assets (see Note 9).
 In addition, under the NAIC SAP, the change in deferred tax assets is recorded directly to unassigned surplus in the statutory basis financial statements, whereas under GAAP, the change in deferred tax assets is recorded as a component of the income tax provision within the income statement and is based on the ultimate recoverability of the deferred tax assets.
 Based on the admissibility criteria under the NAIC SAP, any deferred tax assets determined to be nonadmitted are charged directly to surplus and excluded from the statutory basis financial statements, whereas under GAAP, such assets are included in the balance sheet.